grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/add-migration-handler-for-backend.md

 :::

-Once your plugin has its own schemas, you can start introducing model changes.
-Since queries within the major version (or same API version) need to be compatible, you have to maintain a reference to the legacy data format.
-This reference also helps you to enable an easy migration path.
+Once your plugin has its own schemas, start introducing model changes.
+Since queries within the major version (or same API version) need to be compatible, maintain a reference to the legacy data format.
+This reference also helps to enable an easy migration path.

 For example, let's assume that you want to change the query format of your plugin and the `Multiplier` property that you were using is changing to `Multiply` like so: